cinnData/MLearning/10. Ensemble methods/README.md

 ### Ensemble methods

 Suppose that you ask a complex question to thousands of random people, and then aggregate their answers.
 In many cases, you will find that this aggregated answer is better than an expert's answer.
 This has been called the **wisdom of the crowds**.

 **Ensemble learning** is based on a similar idea.
 If you aggregate the predictions of a group of regression or classification models, you will often get better predictions than with the best individual model:

 * Suppose that you have trained a few regression models, each one achieving a moderate correlation.
-A simple way to get better predictions is to average the predictions of these models.
+A simple way to get better predictions could be to average the predictions of these models.

 * In a classification context, you would average the class probabilities.
 This is called **soft voting**, in contrast to **hard-voting**, which consist in picking the class getting more votes.
 This course only covers soft voting.